-To prevent frustration with Dolphin GameCube emulator, you should download games that are compatible with the emulator.
+To prevent frustration with the Dolphin GameCube emulator, you should download games that are compatible with the emulator.

 The Dolphin Nintendo Gamecube emulator for Android features a lot of customization options, where you can change the performance, as well as the look and feel of the emulator.

-To ensure smooth running of the emulator, you should change the speed limit to 100%.
+To ensure the smooth running of the emulator, you should change the speed limit to 100%.
 Also, do not touch any aspect of the settings unless you know what you’re doing.
 A single setting can fuck up your entire emulator.

 When you make changes to the emulator settings, always click on the save button, which is a floppy disk icon at the top right, which saves your configurations to the INI file of the emulator.

-If you’ve gotten an Android phone with advanced features, you should set the options at optimum features which enables excellent graphics and display.
+If you’ve got an Android phone with advanced features, you should set the options at optimum features which enables excellent graphics and display.
 Otherwise, you should fine-tune it based on your RAM, memory space and Android version.

-If GameCube games are all what you need on your Android phone, then the Dolphin GameCube emulator for Android is what you need.
+If GameCube games are all that you need on your Android phone, then the Dolphin GameCube emulator for Android is what you need.
 With such an excellent interface and plenty of customization options, I’m sure you’ll love it.

 Drastic DS Emulator

 If you’ve gotten some bucks to squander, you might as well consider going for a premium Nintendo DS Emulator in Drastic.
-It is an Android app available at a premium price on the Play Store, but does a pretty good job of playing emulated games.
+It is an Android app available at a premium price on the Play Store but does a pretty good job of playing emulated games.

 Drastic DS won’t ask for the best in terms of RAM, with just 256MB RAM and a good processor, you can run this app.
 However, you should try to get at least 1GB of RAM to minimize freezes and errors.

 Drastic DS Emulator does an excellent job of simulating the Nintendo DS dual screen on a small screen Android phone.
 There are about six different layouts.
-You can choose to have the touch enabled screen at the top, at the bottom, by the right, by the left, etc.
+You can choose to have the touch-enabled screen at the top, at the bottom, by the right, by the left, etc.

 Running Drastic DS games is just like that of any other emulator.
 Navigate to the folder where the game is saved to, and launch the game.

-Drastic DS emulator is preset to top quality sounds and graphics, and it is recommended that you leave the preset settings.
+Drastic DS emulator is preset to top-quality sounds and graphics, and it is recommended that you leave the preset settings.
 But, if you feel your device can handle a bit more than the default settings, there is no harm in fine-tuning the settings to attain maximum graphical interface.

-If you don’t have a controller, Drastic DS emulator won’t be the best of emulators as you’d experience difficulties using the L and R buttons, only when playing Winning Eleven for Nintendo DS.
+If you don’t have a controller, the Drastic DS emulator won’t be the best of emulators as you’d experience difficulties using the L and R buttons, only when playing Winning Eleven for Nintendo DS.